 Yoko is largely to blame for the break-up, and was roundly disliked by the other Beatles, especially Paul, jealous of being replaced as John’s most important relationship.
 Nope.
 Not a bit of it, actually.
 She’s there all the time, of course, because John wants her to be, but she keeps mostly to herself, causes no hassles or disruptions, and is treated at all times with cordial respect by the lads.
 At one point, with John late as usual, and Paul visibly worried that now Lennon’s decided to quit too, McCartney dismisses any notion that Yoko’s a problem.
 She’s great, he says, John needs her, and that’s nothing that anybody needs to get worked up about.
 He even jokes about how stupid it will be if in 50 years, people are claiming that “the Beatles broke up because Yoko sat on an amp”.
 Meanwhile, everybody else’s spouses and emotional support people likewise come and go, including, charmingly, Linda’s young daughter Heather, and nobody minds that either.

 Everybody hated each other, and John had withering contempt for Paul and his “granny music”.
 Nope.
 In later years, John, suddenly twisted and bitter, might say things like that, and write unconscionable attack songs like How Do You Sleep, in which he described Paul’s stuff as “Muzak to my ears”, but there’s none of that going on here.
 In fact, Lennon may remain the group’s leader, but it’s clear John recognizes Paul as the band’s most essential creative asset, and the two of them are obviously ardently committed to improving each other’s songs.
 They cooperate on everything.
 They make each other howl with laughter.
 They compose, play, and harmonize “eyeball to eyeball”, just as Lennon once put it.
 That these guys love each other to death is always obvious, and John even says so: “It’s like you and I are lovers”.
 “Yeah”, agrees Paul (no wonder George felt left out).
-The acrimony would come, sure enough, due to business problems and the malignant influence of scumbag manager Allen Klein, who’s just off screen, about to make his appearance, as the film concludes (producer Glynn Johns tries to warn Lennon that Klein can’t be trusted, and oh, if only John had listened).
+The acrimony would come, sure enough, due to business problems and the malign influence of scumbag manager Allen Klein, who’s just off screen, about to make his appearance, as the film concludes (producer Glynn Johns tries to warn Lennon that Klein can’t be trusted, and oh, if only John had listened).
 Not yet, though.
-At the same time, George’s mood visibly improves back at Savile Row (as does everybody’s after the irrepressible Billy Preston is recruited to fill in on keyboards), and Ringo is, well, back to being Ringo, betraying no trace of the anger that not long before prompted him to storm off in a huff during the White Album sessions.
-Clearly, these young men, having been for all practical purposes sequestered in a submarine together for years and years, ever since they were teenagers, are quite capable of getting on each other’s nerves and becoming royally ticked off with each other.
+At the same time, George’s mood visibly improves back at Savile Row (as does everybody’s after the irrepressible Billy Preston is recruited to fill in on keyboards), and Ringo is, well, back to being Ringo, betraying no trace of the anger that not long before had prompted him to storm off in a huff during the White Album sessions.
+Clearly, these young men, having been for all practical purposes sequestered in a submarine together for the past several years, ever since they were teenagers, are quite capable of getting on each other’s nerves and becoming royally ticked off with each other.
 But this isn’t the fractious, mutual loathing society of Lindsay-Hogg’s film.

 Paul was a bossy overbearing dick and insufferable egomaniac.
 He’s a perfectionist, sure, and conscious that somebody has to be the adult in the room sometimes, and it looks like that’s going to have to be him, but he’s clearly reluctant playing daddy, and tries to be as sensitive and diplomatic as he knows how to be.
 I can’t write it better than Chris Willman does in Variety: